Architecture

 Security by Default

 Sensitive values masked unless explicitly shown.
 FROM scratch containers with AOT-compiled static binaries.
-Non-root user, no shell, minimal dependencies.
+Non-root user, no shell, zero third-party runtime dependencies in the main CLI.

 ✅ Safe for CI/CD, minimal attack surface, sub-second startup